Northbridge Public Schools Elementary Curriculum Overview

 Science

-Middle school science instruction uses OpenSciEd—a high-quality, research-based curriculum aligned to the Next Generation Science Standards (NGSS) and the Massachusetts Curriculum Frameworks.
+Science instruction is guided by OpenSciEd, a phenomenon-based curriculum aligned with the Next Generation Science Standards (NGSS) and the Massachusetts Frameworks.

 Social Studies

-Uses essential questions to guide exploration of history and civics
+Uses essential questions to explore civics, geography, and world history

 Northbridge High School Curriculum Overview